raymak/cfr-focused-release/TESTPLAN.md

 ## NOTE: Small variations in size and visual styling between Windows and Mac OS (the screenshots) are OK

 ## Before starting the testing
-Look at the 'focused-cfr-shield-study-2@mozilla.com-1.0.5-signed.xpi' attachment in the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1412410).
-Download the attachment.
+Look at the 'focused-cfr-shield-study-2<!-- -->@mozilla.com-1.0.5-signed.xpi' attachment in the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1412410).
+Download the attachment as a file and save it locally.
 This is the 'cfr-focused-release' addon.

 Look at the '@qa-shield-study-helper-1.0.0-signed.xpi' attachment in [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1407757).
-Download the attachment.
+Download the attachment as a file and save it locally.
 This is the 'shield-qa-helper' addon.

 ### BEFORE EACH TEST: CREATE AND GO to a CLEAN (NEW) PROFILE